-Transfer from REET 1- \$100,000 for minor street repairs, \$44,827 city share of Emerson sidewalk project, and \$75,386 for city share of Orchard Street overlay project.
+Transfer from REET 1- \$100,000 for minor street repairs, \$44,827 for City share of Emerson sidewalk project, and \$75,386 for City share of Orchard Street overlay project.

 DIVISION: Streets

 PROGRAM: Street Maintenance

 Function: The Street Fund provides and maintains an attractive, efficient, and safe traffic circulation system for vehicles, pedestrians, and bicycles.